Mitla: History of the site

+In 2023, the Association for Archaeological Research and Exploration released a review of the previous year of research at the site that is exploring subterranean aspects of the site.

 Description of site

 Rather than being a group of pyramids on a ridge, as is Monte Albán, Mitla is a group of structures built on the valley floor.
-These valleys are at high elevations in the mountains; it is more than 4500 feet high.
+These valleys are at high elevations (more than 1370 m (4500 ft) high).
 The site does not have the far and wide vistas of Monte Albán.
 The architecture is characterized as more for the comfort of the residents rather than for magnificence.
 The construction of Mitla as a ceremonial center began in 850CE.
-The city was still developing when the Spaniards arrived and destroyed it in the mid-16th century.
+The city was fully developed when the Spaniards arrived and brutally destroyed it due to religious zeal in the mid-16th century.

 The oldest group of buildings has been dated to between 450 and 700 CE and shows architectural features similar to those found at the earlier Monte Albán.
 Mitla is one of the few sites that was started in the Classic period, when the Mixtec became dominant in the area.
 The site represents the most developed architecture of the Zapotec; it is the product of the syncretism of Mixtec and Zapotec design features, which reached its height in 1200.
-Another syncretism was later expressed by the Catholic churches using Zapotec design features as they built over the foundations of destroyed temples in this area, such as the San Pedro Church, located in the North Group, and the Calvario Chapel, located in the Adobe Group.
+Another syncretism was later expressed by the Catholic churches using Zapotec design features as they built over the foundations by destroying indigenous temples in this area, such as the San Pedro Church, located in the North Group, and the Calvario Chapel, located in the Adobe Group.

 The construction of the stone walls appears to have had similar techniques for all groups: a core of mud and stone covered with plaster or well-cut trachyte rock.
 Some of the large stones, such as those used as columns and lintels, weigh as much as 18 tons.
 Construction on the site, and acquisition and transportation of such materials, required the complex coordination of large groups of workers.

 Today the archeological site consists of five groups of buildings, with a fence of cactus plants surrounding much of it.
 The five groups are called the South, the Adobe, the Arroyo, the Columns or Palace, and the Church or North Group.
 All of the groups’ buildings are aligned with the cardinal directions.
 The South Group and the Adobe Group have been classified as ceremonial centers, featuring central plazas surrounded by mound structures.
 The South, Columns and Church groups have been classified as palaces, with rooms surrounding square courtyards.
 The two best preserved groups are the Columns Group and the Church Group, both at the north end of the site.

 The Columns Group and the Church Group were both fully excavated and restored by the early 1980s and are open to the public.
 Both consist of rectangular courtyards surrounded by one-story rectangular buildings, with long, narrow rooms.